-The Hospital, after formal documented consultation with the Medical Staff, may conclude that an exclusive contractual arrangement between an individual Health Professional, group of Health Professionals or, in some instances, an entire Department, is the preferred way to deliver a service or accomplish a function (sometimes referred to as a "Contract Department", i.e., that is a Contract Area comprising an entire Department).
-In all instances, the Member, group, or Department will be governed by all policies and obligations of Membership, as applicable, Practice Authority and Department assignment.
+The Hospital, after formal documented consultation with the Medical Staff, may conclude that an exclusive contractual arrangement between an individual Health Professional, group of Health Professionals or, in some instances, an entire Service, is the preferred way to deliver a service or accomplish a function (sometimes referred to as a "Contract Service", i.e., that is a Contract Area comprising an entire Service).
+In all instances, the Member, group or Service will be governed by all policies and obligations of Membership, as applicable, Practice Authority and Service assignment.
 The following requirements shall be met in connection with any such contractual arrangement with the Hospital:

 - 10.3.1 Practice Authority.
 Each Health Professional who will furnish services at the Hospital pursuant to the contract must obtain and maintain Practice Authority and, unless otherwise exempted (e.g., Physicians providing temporary services), Medical Staff Membership. - 10.3.2 Termination of Medical Staff Membership and Practice Authority.
-Unless the employment contract of a Health Professional of a Contract Department expressly states that the Health Professional shall retain Membership, as applicable, on the Medical Staff or Practice Authority after the end of his/her employment or other contract and such a provision is acceptable to the Hospital, then the expiration or the termination of a Health Professional's employment or other contract with the party that staffs the Contract Department, or expiration or termination of the contract with the Hospital, as applicable, shall be an automatic termination of the Health Professional's Practice Authority, and if applicable, Medical Staff Membership.
+Unless the employment contract of a Health Professional of a Contract Service expressly states that the Health Professional shall retain Membership, as applicable, on the Medical Staff or Practice Authority after the end of his/her employment or other contract and such a provision is acceptable to the Hospital, then the expiration or the termination of a Health Professional's employment or other contract with the party that staffs the Contract Service, or expiration or termination of the contract with the Hospital, as applicable, shall be an automatic termination of the Health Professional's Practice Authority, and if applicable, Medical Staff Membership.

-10.4 FUNCTIONS OF DEPARTMENT
+10.4 FUNCTIONS OF SERVICE

-10.4.1 Departments may:
+10.4.1 Services may:

 - a.
-Conduct or participate in educational programs. - b.
-Review clinical cases for educational purposes. - c.
-Refer appropriate cases to the Medical Staff's peer professional review committees. - d.
-Review policy and advise the MEC. - e.
-Review Hospital staffing, Departments, or equipment needs and advise the MEC or Hospital Administration; and - f.
-Develop recommendations for the Department Chair or the MEC. - 10.4.2 The Department shall submit written minutes to the MEC or other reports concerning: - a.
-Any recommendations for maintaining and improving the quality of care provided in the Department and the Hospital; and - b.
-Other matters as may be requested from time to time by the MEC, other Departments or committees.
+Conduct or participate in educational programs: - Review clinical cases for educational purposes; - c.
+Refer appropriate cases to the Medical Staff's peer professional review committees; - d.
+Review policy and advise the MEC; - e.
+Review Hospital staffing, Services, or equipment needs and advise the MEC or Hospital Administration;

+- f.
+Develop recommendations for the Service Chief or the MEC. - 10.4.2 The Service shall submit written minutes to the MEC or other reports concerning: - a.
+Any recommendations for maintaining and improving the quality of care provided in the Service and the Hospital; and - b.
+Other matters as may be requested from time to time by the MEC, other Services or committees.

-10.5 DEPARTMENT POLICIES AND PROCEDURES
+10.5 SERVICE POLICIES AND PROCEDURES

-There shall be no separate Department policies and procedures or rules.
+There shall be no separate Service policies and procedures or rules.